globalgov/manystates/README.md

 manystates::generate_states(30)
 ```

-    ##  [1] "Varia"                "Zorford"              "Turtanvia"
+    ##  [1] "Polvarstein"            "Okostan"                "Kingdom of the Marberg"
-    ##  [4] "Orakiaton"            "Belvarburg"           "Quazorford"
+    ##  [4] "Republic of Varbelstan" "Quagerton"              "Germarland"
-    ##  [7] "Polpolnia"            "East Zortia"          "Oraberg"
+    ##  [7] "Turtia"                 "Varkiaacy"              "Niaventon"
-    ## [10] "East Poldom"          "Marpolstan"           "Kingdom of Venzornia"
+    ## [10] "Belbarsia"              "Orakiamere"             "Polvaria"
-    ## [13] "Maracy"               "South Niaia"          "Kiaton"
-    ## [16] "Emirate of Quapolria" "Republic of Polburg"  "Quakiaacy"
+    ## [13] "Republic of Gerany"     "Republic of Tangerland" "Okooraland"
+    ## [16] "Niastan"                "Polia"                  "Tankiaberg"
-    ## [19] "Kiavarmere"           "Oraford"              "Zoracy"
+    ## [19] "Martia"                 "Kiapolstan"             "Gervartia"
-    ## [22] "Marvia"               "Niaturberg"           "Polsia"
+    ## [22] "Vartanberg"             "Kiaany"                 "Polican"
-    ## [25] "Turia"                "Polbelia"             "Marford"
+    ## [25] "Turstein"               "Tannia"                 "Quavarican"
-    ## [28] "Emirate of Oradom"    "Kiavartia"            "Tanberg"
+    ## [28] "Tanbarican"             "Venbeldom"              "Kiapolvia"

-It is based on a Markov model of syllable patterns found in real state
-names.
-Your mileage with the results of this function may vary, but it
+Your mileage with the results of this function may vary, but it should
-should get more realistic as we add more state names to the underlying
+get more realistic as we add more state names to the underlying library,
-library, and in the meantime it might even be instructive for classroom
+and in the meantime it might even be instructive for classroom
 exercises.

 Feedback on either of these functions is most welcome.